lynnfaraday/aresmush.com/_root/install-ares/install-game.md

 layout: install-ares
 prevstep: install-db
 nextstep: get-the-code
+tags:
+- install
+- code
 ---

-Before we install Ares itself, there's a choice to make: are you going to be doing a lot of code?

 Ares is fully functional out of the box, with all the standard globals you'd expect and probably a bunch you didn't (you can see a full list [here](/code/plugins)).
 You can have your game up and running in minutes just by tweaking a few configuration files.

-For some games, that's enough, but others need whole new systems (like space or crafting) or serious tweaks to existing code (like adding email registration to login).
-These folks will want to take a moment to do an extra step *now* to make their lives a lot easier in the future.

-If you are sure you're making only **minimal** code changes, go [here](/get-code).
+For some games, that's enough, but others are going to want new systems or radical changes.

-If you are planning on **extensive** code changes, or aren't sure, go [here](/fork-code).
-It will only take about ten extra minutes now to set things up, and it may save you lots of headaches in the future.
-Better safe than sorry.
+> **Important!** If you know that you're going to be doing some heavy coding, or you expect to have multiple coders working on your game, you should take a moment now to create your own [independent version](/code/fork-the-code) of the Ares code.
+It will only take a few extra minutes, and it will save you lots of headaches in the future.